philipmill/PIWildCam/README.md

 7. Portable wifi Router.
 8. Picamera NOIR module.

+The final working version of this project is now using a, as of march 2024:

+1. PI4.
+2. Rode AI Micro
+3. Waveshare Solar powered battery pack
+4. 18v 110w Solar Panel
+5. Picamera NOIR Module
+6. PIR SENSOR
+7. USB PEN DRIVE

 The PI takes some setting up but works fairly well in all, after much testing!